jiyeonmolloy/ji-blog/README.md

 ###  Whether Serverless or Not, It's all about how you drive your project!
 #### Speaker: [Nelly Sattari](https://anz.serverlessdays.io/speakers/nelly/)
 - Keywords: Accountable, Agile, Healthy and Focused
+- The art of impossible
+    - Coach - Helping individuals
+    - Connector - Building a healthy team
+    - Conductor - Driving projects
+    - Compass - Setting the direction
 - Don't forget to connect with stakeholders
 - [Atlas](https://www.atlassian.com/software/atlas) Atlassian product that is a teamwork directory.
 For example, every Monday we can review how the team is doing!
 - Making it clear what everyone's roles and responsibilities are